The resources below are not necessarily endorsed by the U.S. Department of Justice or by the Federal Interagency Working Group on LEP.

 American Translators Association: Position Paper on Machine Translation | Machine Translation

-Digital Service Requirements for Federal Agencies
+Requirements for Agencies

-Providing multilingual information online, State Government of Victoria, Australia, May 2017
+Providing multilingual information online, State Government of Victoria, Australia, May 2017.

-How to publish on GOV.UK, Translations, Government Digital Services, February 2022
+How to publish on GOV.UK, Translations, Government Digital Services, February 2022.

-Options for bilingual web content and navigation, National Library of New Zealand, December 2007
+Options for bilingual web content and navigation, National Library of New Zealand, December 2007.

-Internationalization (i18n) Activity, World Wide Web Consortium (W3C)
+Internationalization (i18n) Activity, World Wide Web Consortium (W3C).

-Machine translation for public administrations — eTranslation, European Commission
+Machine translation for public administrations — eTranslation, European Commission.

-eLUNa: the United Nations computer-assisted translation interface, United Nations
+eLUNa: the United Nations computer-assisted translation interface, United Nations.

 TERMIUM Plus® , The Government of Canada’s terminology and linguistic data bank.